gobind452/gym-query/README.md

 This file models an entire database with relations, cost model for various joins and creating and loading database files.
 A sample database is provided in the folder Database1 along with various join queries.

 #### benchmarks.py

+This implements two benchmarks to compare with a query optimizer.
+The first benchmark is the exhaustive search dynamic programming algorithm, which tries out all possible sequences of joins to figure out the best possible join sequence.
+The left-deep join only considers left-deep plans to figure out the best possible join sequence.

+#### queryOptimizer.py

+This file contains a sample query optimizer agent which selects random joins at each step for a particular join query.